FB Pixel

 The main goal is to get people interested and enthusiastic about your idea.
 Your pitch deck opens the door for further conversation.
-Don't expect investments to pour in just as a result of your presentation.
+Do not expect investments to pour in just as a result of your presentation.

 When it comes to funding, most entrepreneurs have to rely on personal funds, friends, and family.
-Only 0.91% of US startups get angel investor support, and merely 0.05% manage to get their hands on venture capital.
+Only a small fraction of a percent of new US companies raise a first venture round in a given year, according to PitchBook-NVCA Venture Monitor data measured against annual new business formation.
+Angel funding reaches a similarly narrow slice, per the Center for Venture Research.
 If you are looking for this type of outside funding, you need to prepare a compelling pitch deck.
-Avoiding seven common pitch deck mistakes is a great start!
+Avoiding seven common pitch deck mistakes is a great start.

 There is a lot of theory and even more speculation when it comes to defining a perfect pitch deck.
 The harsh truth is that there is no perfect formula.
 The content and format of your presentation may need to be adjusted for your business, industry, and even the investors you are pursuing.
 However, there are some mistakes you should definitely try to avoid.